oyewolejerry2016/A-B-Test-Analysis-E-Commerce-Website-Conversion-Optimization/README.md

 3. 🔁 **If still not significant** — keep the old page and invest in a more impactful redesign
 4. ✅ **If significant** — make a confident, data-driven launch decision

-### Key Lesson
-> *"In future experiments, power analysis should be conducted before data collection begins.
-Using historical conversion rates as p1 and a business-defined MDE to construct p2, the required sample size should be calculated upfront — ensuring the experiment runs long enough to produce trustworthy results."*

 ---